sergioCap/SE2project/Assumptions.md

 * Safe parking areas and special parking areas are already defined and identified by coordinates: the system is initialized at start-up time with such a set of areas.

+* Payments are made using credit cards.

+* We consider operators as already registered to the system.